 Shuffle operations are a key building block in any distributed DBMS.
 We now study a bi-directional, all-to-all data shuffle representative of distributed analytical query execution, as used in parallel joins.

-\paragraph{Distributed shuffle overview.} In a distributed shuffle, each node scans local data tables and repartitions tuples to other nodes based on a partitioning function.
-For a distributed hash join of two tables, tuples of the smaller table are shuffled by their join key, and local tuples are inserted into a node's local probe table.
-Meanwhile, remote tuples are sent over the network and then inserted into the remote probe table.
-For the larger table, tuples are also shuffled based on their join key and then probed into these hash tables.
+\paragraph{Distributed shuffle overview.} In a distributed shuffle, each node scans local tables and repartitions tuples across nodes according to a partitioning function.
+For a distributed hash join, tuples are shuffled by join key.
+Incoming tuples are inserted into the local probe table, and tuples of the larger relation are later probed there.